Shobhit374/Pomodoro-Timer/README.md

 * A stop button to completely reset the timer.

 View the tab version here : https://shobhit374.github.io/Pomodoro-Timer/
-Feel Free to download and use as a chrome Extension.
+I am currently working on some issues and trying to make this usable as a chrome extension.